gap-system/gap/CONTRIBUTING.md

   * Duplicate code

-### Look at the code itself
+### Dive into the code

 * Is the code correct?
+* Do the continious integration tests pass?
 * Is the code commented where necessary?
 * Does the new code fit in with documented behaviour?
 * Are new features documented if necessary?
 * Are there tests if necessary?
 * Double check whether the changes should be included into the release notes.
-If not, label the Issue / PR accordingly.
+  If not, label the issue / PR accordingly.

 ## Additional Resources